 The following is a list of regulated stock exchanges and markets which operate regularly and are recognized and open to the public in which the assets of each Fund may be invested from time to time and is set out in accordance with the Central Bank's requirements.
 With the exception of permitted investments in unlisted securities or units of open-ended collective investment schemes, investments will be restricted to the stock exchanges and markets below.
+A Fund may, from time to time, gain exposure to a country or region through investment in the securities of issuers from that country or region by investing in those securities on a Regulated Market located in another jurisdiction.
 The Central Bank does not issue a list of approved stock exchanges or markets.
-The stock exchanges and markets listed in the prospectus will be drawn from the following list.
+The stock exchanges and markets listed in the prospectus will be drawn from the following list: